“Let our advance worrying become advance thinking and planning.”—Winston Churchill

 - Makeup.
 No matter what style and color of makeup a female subject think makes them look best, suggest that they change their make up style when changing clothing during the shoot.
 I once made a suggestion to one client about the type of lipstick she wore and not only did she like the photographs better, her husband liked the way she looked too.

 - Hairstyles.
 To provide variety in the portrait, suggest that the subject style their hair slightly differently for each clothing change.
-You can change the lighting used but nothing can change the way their hair looks.
+You can change the lighting but nothing can change the way their hair looks.

 Finally, there’s an old photographer’s expression—ESP: Expression Sells Portraits.
 The expression on a subject’s face tells the story of who they are.
 If they only have one look on their face, all of their portraits will appear monotonous.